Chamonix

 In an area as vast as that of Chamonix, there is no shortage of good ideas to occupy your children with.
 Each station has regions adapted for beginners, and some have fun and exciting areas to entertain the young ones.

-At the Mont-Blanc Legend play area in Flegere, children can set off on the boardercross and take part in races on thematic routes linked to the tales and legends of the Mont-Blanc region.
+At the Mont-Blanc Legend play area in Flegere, children can set off on the boardercross and participate in races on themed routes linked to the tales and legends of the Mont-Blanc region.

-Many fun activities such as snow tubing await young audiences at the Les Houches Ski Camp, a mountain-themed activity and entertainment area.
+Many fun activities, such as snow tubing, await young audiences at the Les Houches Ski Camp in a mountain-themed activity and entertainment area.

-The Planards estate loves children and does everything to accommodate them in excellent conditions.
-Families will find a children's village, a mogul course, a snow garden, mascots and ski lifts suitable for children for safe skiing.
+The Planards' estate loves children and does everything to accommodate them in excellent conditions.
+Families will find a children's village, a mogul course, a snow garden, mascots, and ski lifts suitable for children, ensuring safe skiing.

 Other slides